WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/04-use-case-classification-finserv-reference.md

 You have now walked through setting up a basic assay and running it over historical data.

 ## Congratulations!
-In this workshop you have:
+In this tutorial you have:

 * Deployed a single step financial transaction classification pipeline and sent data to it.
 * Compared two financial transaction classification models in an A/B test